Utilizing Horseshoe Crabs as a Food Source

 Foreword

-Horseshoe crabs are a not protected species in Thailand and are experiencing a significant decline.
+Horseshoe crabs are a species not protected in Thailand and are experiencing a significant decline.
 Their primary habitats, particularly the mudflats around mangrove forests, where they live and reproduce, are diminishing, and there is a growing demand for edible female horseshoe crabs as exotic cuisine.
 However, it is crucial to emphasize that this article does not endorse or encourage the unsustainable exploitation of these creatures.
 Instead, it aims to provide international readers with an overview of the historical significance of horseshoe crabs as a traditional food source.
 I firmly stand against removing even a single horseshoe crab from its ecosystem.

 ————————-